greatyang/h-flat/README.md

 + Note that the *iointercept* and *tools* sub-projects have independent cmake files, if you whish to build them repeat the above process.

+### Configuration
+If no kinetic cluster configuration is supplied at mount time, the file system attempts to connect to a single kinetic simulator instance running on localhost with standard parameters.

+The cluster configuration defines the **clustermap** and **log** variables using the following scheme:

+     Drive      = {host;port;status;}
+     Partition  = Drive+
+     clustermap = Partition+
+     log        = Partition

+Keys are sharded accross all existing partitions of the clustermap.
+Keys written to a partition are replicated among all drives of the partition.
+Typical configurations would therefore be 1 drive per partition for no redundancy and 3 drives per partition for triple redundancy.
+The optional log partition is used to increase rebuild speed for temporarily unavailable drives in the clustermap.
+See [example.cfg](example.cfg) in sources for an example configuration.
+Use *-cfg=filename* as a mount option.

+Example: `./POSIX-o-K -cfg=example.cfg /mountpoint`

-### Configure & Execute
+### Mount
 To mount run the executable given the mountpoint as a parameter.
+Use -o to specify mount options.
+Note that *allow_other*, *use_ino*, and *attr_timeout=0* fuse mount options are required for POSIX compliant behavior

 Some flags interesting for debugging:
 + -s single threaded mode
 + -f foreground mode: sends all debug to std out
 + -d debug mode: fuse lists internal function calls in addition to pok_debug output
-+ -o mount options, note that *allow_other*, *use_ino*, and *attr_timeout=0* fuse mount options are required for POSIX compliant behavior,

 Example: `./POSIX-o-K -s -f -o allow_other,use_ino,attr_timeout=0 /mountpoint`